 Best Nintendo Switch Emulator For Android

-Some software are also capable of running Switch games on your high-end Android phones.
-However, be warned they are a bit sketchy as most mobile APKs are.
+There are some emulators capable of running Switch games on your high-end Android phones.
+However, they don’t work well and require a lot of setups, which is not worth it.
+We also have to warn you because they are a bit sketchy, as most mobile APKs are.

-This sketchy little emulator popped up last year and was seemingly capable of running some Nintendo Switch games.
+This sketchy little Nintendo Switch emulator popped up last year and was seemingly capable of running some Nintendo Switch games.
 Some notable games are Pokémon Sword/Shield, Super Mario Odyssey, The Legend of Zelda: Link’s Awakening, and Pokémon Let’s Go.
-However, as you can expect from a mobile emulator, it cannot run these games properly.
-It supports up to 81 playable titles; however, 73 of those crash while playing.

-The downside is that it violates the MIT open-software license and uses code straight from the Yuzu emulator.
-For that reason, if you want to know the actual name of the emulator, you can check the above video for more context.
-You also have to use Nintendo-style controllers to play video games on this app.
+Another downside is that it might be in violation of the MIT open-software license as it uses code straight from the Yuzu emulator.
+You can check the above video for more context.
+Users must also use Nintendo-style controllers to play video games on this app.

 - Available on Android

 - Security concerns

 - Close source

 - Qualcomm Snapdragon 855/855+/865/865+ flagship SoCs are needed for stable performance.

 Also, check our list of the eight best iOS emulators for PC and Mac that you can use in 2022.